sanskrit-lexicon/MD/deva_iast_comp/step1/readme.txt

  Find the non-ascii characters in the 'iast' portion of each line of data, and print each character along with its frequency.

+python bytes.py inputfile outputfile reads the input file as a sequence of bytes.
+    input file can be a text file, or even an image file or pdf. writes each byte on a separate line with additional information.

+python unichars.py input.txt output.txt
+ reads a text file as a sequence of unicode characters.
+ Writes each character on a separate line with additional information.